-Having a strong workforce and excellent company culture are two things that keep productive teams running at full speed, but the way teams communicate with one another plays an even more important role in the workplace.
+Hiring a strong workforce and having an excellent company culture are two things that keep productive teams running at full speed, but workplace communication plays an even more important role in an organization.
 This is especially important when it comes to managers and how they communicate with their teams.

 Know Who You Are Talking To

 Every workplace is made up of a unique mix of people.
 Speaking to a company that has 1,000 or more employees is a lot different than trying to communicate to a small office that has about 50.
 As a manager, you need to be able to gauge the workplace communication styles of your staff and be able to tailor your communication in accordance with whom you are speaking to.

 A good example of this is the mix of different generations who now are working together at companies.
 Some employees might prefer to have emails sent to them with the monthly all-hands meeting, while others prefer to have more frequent face-to-face communication with the occasional positive message letting them know they are doing a great job.